huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 mitigate these risks.
 Using session tickets only once mitigates the risk of tracking by third parties.
 Refusing to resume session if addresses change mitigates the risk of tracking by the server.

+It is unclear whether the tracking attacks also apply in the recursive resolver to authoritative server scenario or in the zone transfer scenarios.
+They might, especially if the clients chose to not always initiate connections from the same IP address.
+In that case, the mitigations described above are directly applicable.

 ## Privacy Issues With New Tokens